 In India the art of pot making is neither new nor unheard of.
 Our rich history records the beautiful tradition of this art through the hands of artisans who created dolls, utensils, and other household articles.
 Today, this art has evolved with time and has taken a new shape as one of the top preferred choices used in interior decors.
 We live in an age where people understand the values of handmade objects and ask for customized art creations for their homes.
 This is your chance to experience the art of pottery at the very basic level our course is specially designed to cater to students of all ages who have never tried a hand at pottery before.

-We begin the classes at the most basic level providing an introduction into the realm of pottery, understanding and preparing the clay, wedging and kneading techniques, centring the clay on the wheel, creation of basic shapes, hand-building and surface decorations techniques.
+At DOT School of Design, we begin the classes at the most basic level providing an introduction into the realm of pottery, understanding and preparing the clay, wedging and kneading techniques, centring the clay on the wheel, creation of basic shapes, hand-building and surface decorations techniques.
 There is a lot of learning in pottery, without using the pottery wheel.
 In this level, the techniques of hand pottery are taught, which are important for every potter.
 Emphasis is given on surface decoration as well.
 Students begin this level by learning the methodical ‘pinch pottery’.
 Pinching can be used for ornamental or functional purpose and is a widely used process from ancient times to now.

 Students learn ‘coil pottery’ in the next step and create bowls, cups etc. ‘Slap pottery’ is an essential learning in this level, it allows the student to create shapes that are otherwise difficult to achieve using a wheel.
 Further, students progress to learn ‘Surface Decoration’ were carving, Etching, Springing, Faceting, creating cutworks, texturing and more and taught.